pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 The builds service supports these function:

-- start a build based on the package type and the PAD \
+- start a build based on the package type and the PSID \
   this function is typically called from the CLI component when a build from source was requested by a user.
   - based on the package type it will:
-    - map the PAD to a source repo (if necessary)
+    - map the PSID to a source repo (if necessary)
     - find a suitable build pipeline and trigger a build
     - wait for the build result
     - when the build finishes, hash the binary artifact and the source artifact